discretize/discretize-guides/builds/engineer/power-holosmith/index.md

       - Some self-generation of <Boon name="Might"/>, <Boon name="Quickness"/> and <Boon name="Fury"/>

+      The build benefits from slaying potions such as <Item name="Powerful Potion of slaying scarlets armies"/> and <Item name="Impact" type="Sigil"/>.

       The main thing the build lacks compared to other Power DPS classes is a unique party buff for Power compositions like <Specialization text="Power Dragonhunter" name="Dragonhunter"/>'s <Skill name="Bane Signet"/> share.